-Nutrition and Food Security
+Food Security and Nutrition

 Access to sufficient nutritious food is vital for pregnant women, breast-feeding mothers, and children in their first 1,000 days of life.
 Nutritional deficiencies weaken the immune system of children and can, in combination with general undernourishment, lead to physical disabilities and limited mental development for the rest of their lives.

-The Position Paper on Rural Development sums up Welthungerhilfe’s programmatic and political approaches to improve the conditions which people in poor rural regions of the Global South live in.
+The Position Paper on Rural Development sums up Welthungerhilfe’s programs and political approaches that aim to improve the conditions in which people in poor rural regions of the Global South live.

-Welthungerhilfe’s strategic focus is on achieving sustainable food and nutrition security for the most vulnerable.
+WHH’s strategic focus is on achieving sustainable food and nutrition security for the most vulnerable.
 Most of the hungry are farming families in rural areas – and these are the areas we work in.
 Our projects address failures in food and economic systems in order to eradicate hunger, in all its forms, throughout the world.

 Armed conflicts, natural disasters and climate change also pose great threats to food security.
 Welthungerhilfe projects strengthen resilience in countries affected by such crises.
-Our short-term emergency relief operations are linked with longer-term development programmes to better prepare communities for future crises.
+Our short-term emergency relief operations are linked with longer-term development program to better prepare communities for future crises.

 In India, we have enabled farmers to secure their food supply and increase the variety of produce in their fields, leading to healthy nutrition for over one million people.
 WHH’s LANN+ programe in Sierra Leone has improved nutrition and food security for those most vulnerable: children, pregnant women and breastfeeding mothers.